khaoya-mw/high-protein-data-analysis/README.md

 ## Motivation

-As someone interested in entering the world of fitness, I am curious about the obsession with protein.I wanted to investigate, using data, whether higher protein intake is associated with differences in diet type, activity level, calorie consumption and health indicators.
-Firstly, I used SQL queries to analyse a health database with up to 6000 observations and 15 variables.
-Then I visualised these findings in a dashboard using Tableau and conducted a regression analysis in R to determine the relationship between protein intake and calories consumed, holding other factors constant.
+The growing emphasis on high-protein diets in fitness and nutrition discussions made me curious about what the data actually shows.
+Rather than relying on general claims about the benefits of high-protein eating, I wanted to investigate whether higher protein intake was associated with differences in diet type, activity level, calorie consumption, and health indicators.
+Using a dataset of 6,000 participants, I used PostgreSQL to clean and explore the data, Tableau to visualize the patterns, and R to investigate the relationship between protein intake and calorie consumption through multivariable regression.
+The goal was not to prove whether high-protein diets are inherently better or worse, but to use data to identify patterns, test relationships, and understand what the dataset could—and could not—tell us about higher protein intake.

 ## Research Questions